 Java ¶

 I usually download Java from Adoptium.
-On the release page, you find the ZIP file with the JDK for Windows.
+On the release page, you will find the ZIP file with the JDK for Windows.

 Download the ZIP file and unzip it into the install folder.
 I unzip it into the java